 As a general rule, the petition can be filed at the court which has jurisdiction over the region where the spouse resides.
 In the case of persons residing in other countries, they are allowed to file their petition at any competent court in Italy.
 However, foreigners who are married with Italian citizens can also request to start the divorce procedure following the legislation available in their country of residence.

-who does not have sufficient financial funds, as well as the assignment of the property, in the case in which the spouses have minor children.
+It is necessary to know that during a divorce procedure in Italy, the local judges will have the right to decide on matters such as the custody of the children (if the spouses have minor children), maintenance of the spouse who does not have sufficient financial funds, as well as the assignment of the property, in the case in which the spouses have minor children.

 The basic reasons that are prescribed by the civil legislation in Italy with regards to the right of filing for divorce refer to the following: legal separation, the annulment of the marriage, a new marriage of one of the spouses concluded in a foreign country, thenon-consummation of the marriage and the change of sex of one of the spouses.

 When we refer to the legal separation, the parties can file for divorce if the legal separation was obtained by mutual consent or by the application made by one of the spouses, in the following conditions: after twelve months since the couple filed for legal separation in front of the local courts or in a period of six months, in the case in which the legal separation was obtained through mutual consent.

 It must be noted that divorce in Italy can also be obtained due to legal matters that are prescribed by the Criminal Law.
 For instance, one of the spouses can file for divorce if the other spouse is convicted for a serious crime that took place after the wedding.
 If a spouse was accused and sentenced for a serious crime, the other spouse can file for divorce if the sentence is longer than 15 years or if the spouse was sentenced to life imprisonment.

 What are the legal effects of divorce in Italy?